raimaimranri/Data-Science-Team-16/README.md

 # Summary of the code
 The API keys are fetched and relevant parameters are set to train our model.
-The database connection string is provided with our training dataset along with the username and password A connection is establised and training is begun.
+The database connection string is provided with our training dataset along with the username and password A connection is established and training is begun.

+*Note: The following model is a work in progress, more updates will follow